Aaron Judge Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Angels pitching staff ranks 21st in MLB.
+- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 24th in the league.

-- The Angels have the 10th-ranked team ERA among all MLB pitching staffs (3.73).
+- The Angels have the ninth-ranked team ERA among all league pitching staffs (3.62).

-- Angels pitchers combine to allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Angels give up the sixth-fewest home runs in baseball (14 total, 0.8 per game).

-- The Angels are sending Suarez (0-1) to make his third start of the season.
+- Canning (0-0) takes the mound for the Angels to make his second start this season.

-- His last appearance was out of the bullpen on Monday when the lefty tossed 2/3 innings against the Boston Red Sox while giving up hits.
+- His most recent time out was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.